openaps/docs/docs/docs/Troubleshooting/oref0-setup-troubleshooting.md

  * Start by killing anything that's currently running. ` killall -g oref0-pump-loop`
  * Look and see what's running in your cron. `crontab -l`
  * If you want to do more than one command of debugging, it's best to disable your cronjobs, use `/etc/init.d/cron stop`.
 Don't forget to start the cronjobs afterwards or reboot your rig to make sure the cronjobs will be running.
  * Run whichever alias is failing to see what commands it is running.
-I.e. if the pump loop is failing, it's `openaps pump-loop`, which you can run to show what's inside it by `openaps alias show pump-loop`.
+E.g. if the pump loop is failing, it's `openaps pump-loop`, which you can run to show what's inside it by `openaps alias show pump-loop`.
  * Run each of those commands next individually, and that should give you a better idea of where it's failing or getting stuck.
 Do this, and share back (if needed) with your troubleshooter about where you think it's getting stuck.
 If that still doesn't give you or your troubleshooter enough info, keep drilling down further:
    * **For example**, if your pump-loop.log always shows `Error, retrying` after `Old pumphistory:`, then you'd want to run `openaps refresh-old-pumphistory` manually to reproduce the problem and see if you can get more error details.
    * If necessary, you can drill down further.
 So in this example, you might want to run `openaps alias show refresh-old-pumphistory` to see what *that* alias does, and then `openaps gather` to drill down further.